 YOUR LEGAL RIGHTS AND OPTIONS IN THIS SETTLEMENT

 NOTE: YOUR LEGAL RIGHTS WILL BE AFFECTED WHETHER YOU ACT OR DO NOT ACT.
 PLEASE READ THIS WEBSITE AND THE ENTIRE NOTICE CAREFULLY.

 |OPTION AND DEADLINE

 ||If you are a member of the Statutory Subclass, you do not need to do anything to receive the benefits of this Settlement for the vehicle identified in the Notice you received.

-If you are a member of the Class but are not a member of the Statutory Subclass and do not submit a properly completed Claim Form by the deadline, you will not receive any cash compensation from the Settlement Fund and the Settlement will bar any claims you may have unless you timely opt out of the Settlement.
+If you are a member of the Class but are not a member of the Statutory Subclass and did not submit a properly completed Claim Form by the deadline, you will not receive any cash compensation from the Settlement Fund and the Settlement will bar any claims you may have unless you timely opted out of the Settlement.

 If you are a member of the Statutory Subclass, you may not submit a Claim Form.

 |EXCLUDE YOURSELF FROM THE SETTLEMENT BY OCTOBER 6, 2021 (PASSED)

 ||You could have filed a written request to exclude yourself or “opt out” from the Settlement by OCTOBER 6, 2021.
 If you did so, you will not receive any money from the Settlement Fund and you will not release your claims in this lawsuit.
 (See Section 11 of the Settlement Agreement)